 Targeted eCommerce Marketing Channels

 Email strategies also harness some of the benefits of personalization in eCommerce.
 While email is great for sending paid ads, it also has remarketing potential.
-It’s a great way to remind customers that they have items in their cart or that related products to ones they purchased are available.
+It’s a great way to remind customers that they have items in their cart or that related products to the ones they purchased are available.

 PPC ads can be very effective, especially if you’re advertising a sale.
 It is particularly effective in targeting certain segments with very specific products.
 Its main advantage is utilizing a platform like Google to find the best customers.